tranhungt/okcupidjs/README.md

 },
 ```

 The results come back with a page hash.
-To get the next page results, this method can be called again with an addtional `after` field set in the options object.
+To get the next page results, this method can be called again with an additional `after` field set in the options object.
 The value should be set to the value stored in `body.paging.after`.
 This process can iterated to produce all search results.

 The same process can also be applied in reverse with `before`.